 Check your Program

 Laws exist in each state that govern an institution of higher education's ability to offer programs in that state.
 We monitor state law developments in every state.
-The University of Nebraska–Lincoln is currently authorized, licensed, exempt, not subject to approval, or is permitted to accept students to most distance educational programs in all 50 states.
+The University of Nebraska–Lincoln is currently authorized, licensed, exempt, not subject to approval, or is permitted to accept students to most online educational programs in all 50 states.

 Click here to connect to a database of each state and each program.